Black Caps Honor Guard

-Participation in the Steve Millikin Black Caps Veterans Group is open to all persons with military experience, as well as persons interested in supporting America's Military.
-The group meets four times each year for breakfast, as well as for Memorial Day and Veterans Day at a Sunday afternoon program at Country Park (Guilford County Veterans' Memorial).
+Participation in the Steve Millikin Black Caps Veterans Group is open to all persons with military experience, along with persons interested in supporting America’s military.
+The group meets four times each year for breakfast, as well as for Memorial Day and Veterans Day at a Sunday afternoon program at Country Park (Guilford County Veterans’ Memorial).

 History of the Steve Millikin Black Cap Veterans Group

 In 2002 at the prompting of Steve Millikin, a small group of friends (approximately 10-12 in number) had breakfast at the Greensboro Country Club.
 The military experiences of those present was the primary topic of conversation at this informal gathering.
 At the conclusion of this initial breakfast meeting, sentiment was expressed for a repeat of the event but no plans were made and there was no name attached to this group of veterans.
 The best recollections of those initially involved identify those present as Stephen Millikin, Bill Black, Horace Kornegay, Bill Craft, Kemp Reece, Al Lochra, Clayton Lee, Ned Harrison, Bob Williams and Louis Godwin.